Royal Naval Reserve: Post-war

 Defence reviews over the last 50 years have been inconsistent.
 Successive reviews have seen reserve forces cut then enlarged, allocated new roles, then cuts withdrawn, then re-imposed.
 Options for Change in 1990 reduced the RNR by 1,200 and closed many training centres, including HMS Calpe (Gibraltar), HMS Wessex (Southampton) and HMS Graham (Glasgow).
 By 1995 the RNR's total strength was 2600 - 800 officers and 1800 ratings.
 The Strategic Defence Review in 1998 continued this by disbanding the 10th Minesweeping Squadron, meaning that the RNR no longer had its own ships and sea-going capability.
 In return the RNR was to gain 350 members in total strength.
 The restructured RNR was designed to "provide an expanded pool of personnel to provide additional reinforcements for the Fleet", mainly in the roles of logistics and communications - specialist support roles the need for which would expand significantly in the event of a major deployment or extended conflict but which it was not seen as viable to maintain within the regular RN's peacetime strength.

 This left the mine-warfare, seaman and diving specialists in "limbo" until the Iraq War (second Gulf War), when the Royal Navy realised it had a pool of reservists with no real sea post.
 Echoing the Royal Naval Division in the First World War, the Above Water Force Protection branch was formed "from RN reservists with no draft appointment at the outbreak of war".
-Because of a lack of full-time personnel, mine-warfare and diving has recently returned (in part) to the RNR.
+Because of a lack of full-time personnel, mine-warfare returned (in part) to the RNR.
 Officers and ratings serve on active service in Full Time Reserve Service billets throughout the RN, as well as in mobilised posts in Afghanistan, the Middle East, the Balkans and the UK.
 The centenary of the formation of the RNVR was commemorated by the RNR in London in 2003 with a parade on Horse Guards, at which Prince Charles took the salute.
 The Merchant Navy officers within today's RNR commemorated RNR 150 in 2009.

 In 2002 the RNR ceased to be issued its own identity cards, with reservists being issued the same documents as their regular counterparts.
 In 2007 the last distinctions in insignia between regular and reserve services were eliminated - officers no longer wore the 'R' in the curl of their rank stripes and ratings wore 'Royal Navy' shoulder flashes.
 The exception is for those holding honorary officer positions in the RNR, who continue to wear uniforms with the 'R' in the executive curl.